 Personal references and memories are very important when describing scents, when it reminds you of the smell of a summer, or the smell of your grandma.
 Write it down!
 For instance, some will describe the smell of Ionones (synthetic molecules that smell of violet) like the smell of parma violet flavoured sweets.

 Very few languages have a specific vocabulary for scents, if they do, we have forgotten about them, or we just don’t know of them.
 Sadly, our modern world heavily relies on images and sounds and we humans have forgotten about how wonderful and useful our sense of smell is.

 The magic of the sense of smell is that it is so intuitive that pretty much all of us can describe a scent instinctively, with its own words and using common descriptors.
 The difficulty mainly comes when recognising that this zesty, fresh and sweet scent is… lemon! (you might be surprised that not many untrained noses can recognise lemon when smelling it on an unlabelled piece of scent blotter).

-So let’s try again.
-Describe the scent of Jasmine… Jasmine is floral, exotic, opulent, creamy, green, fruity and spicy.
-It sounds difficult but it isn’t, we naturally come up with those words, the essential step is that your brain connects your personal description to articulating, this is jasmine.
-In between, you have the learning and training process.
-Simple!
+Try to describe the scent of Jasmine… Jasmine is floral, exotic, opulent, creamy, green, fruity and spicy.
+It sounds difficult but it isn’t, we naturally come up with those words, the essential step is that your brain connects your personal description to naming it: this is jasmine.
+In the meantime, you’ll have to go through the learning and training process.

 Write down anything that comes to your mind when you smell an odour, in perfumery, there are no right or wrong answers…